andersganander/record_store/README.md

 ![Nav bar image](docs/readme_images/nav_bar.jpg)

 - ### The Landing Page
-    - The landing page is very straightforward and presents information about the subject.
+    - The landing page is very straightforward and presents information about the the store and what the user can expect to find on the site.

 ![Landing page image](docs/readme_images/landing_page.jpg)